vboussange/iDiv-Julia-Workshop-2024/Day1/22_pkg/exercise.md

 # Exercise: packages management

+## Adding packages to your base environment
+Install `BenchmarkTools` and `Test` to your base environment.

 ## Replicate an environment
-Your objective is to run the Julia script `Day1/22_pkg/housing/housing.jl`.
+Try to run the Julia script `Day1/22_pkg/housing/housing.jl`.
+Of course, you'll need to instantiate the dependencies!

-- `activate` the environment in `Day1/22_pkg_and_project_management/housing/`
-- `instantiate`
-- run the script!

-## Adding a dependency
+## Adding a dependency to an environment
-As you understood it, the script performs a linear regression with the deep learning framework Flux.jl.
+As you understood it, `housing.jl` performs a linear regression with the deep learning framework Flux.jl.
 Because the model is linear, and the features are normalized, you can interpret the model's weights to investigate each feature importance.

-Your task is now to find the most important feature determining Boston housing price.
+Find the most important features determining Boston housing price.

 > **Hint 1**